kristabogan/Ulta-Fragrance-ETL-Pipeline/README.md

 The transformation and loading process involved:
 - **Extract**: Loaded the scraped data from **S3** into AWS Glue.
 - **Transform**:
-  - Calculated a **weighted average rating** using both the star rating and the number of reviews.
+  - Calculated a **weighted average rating** by multiplying the average star rating by the total number of reviews.
   - Grouped the data by **brand** to analyze average ratings for each perfume brand.
 - **Load**: The transformed data was saved into a new CSV file and uploaded back into **Amazon S3** for storage and further analysis.